mousomray/Madhav-Ecommerce-Sales-Dashboard-using-Power-BI/README.md

 * All charts are styled to fit nicely on the dashboard.

 # Final Insights
-* Maharashtra, Madhya Pradesh and Delhi are top 3 States with maximum sales and profit.
+* Maharashtra, Madhya Pradesh and Uttar Pradesh are top 3 States with maximum sales and profit.
 * People tend to do more shopping from clothing category.
 Try to give exciting offers, discounts, coupons to grab customers attention which will improve the sales of other categories as well.
-* Harivansh, Madhav, Madan Mohan are top 3 customers who have contributed to majority of the sales and profit generation.
+* Harivansh, Madhav and Madan Mohan are top 3 customers who have contributed to majority of the sales and profit generation.
 Being such a loyal customer for your store, reward them with gifts, discount-coupons, special offers etc. This will bring other customers attention towards your store.
 * Most preferred Mode of Payment is COD.